Cat pheromone: F3 synthetic analogue

 The F3 pheromone was the first to be synthetically replicated.
 Its attempted use is to reduce feline stress and associated behaviours such as excessive grooming, while instead promoting healthier behaviours of playing and eating.
 Recent research has investigated its effects on short-distance transport-related stress, and in a randomized pilot study, it was found that stress-related behaviours including curling, immobility, and meowing were reduced when using a synthetic F3 pheromone product compared to a placebo.
 It can also be used to help eliminate urine spraying and scratching, which are undesirable scent-marking tendencies.
+Concerning the problem behaviour related to scratching, a recent controlled study provided evidence of efficacy of this pheromone in reducing scratching behaviour.

 Some veterinary texts promote the placement of the F3 synthetic analogue in a location where the cat frequently visits and rests in, since the natural pheromone is thought to reduce distress based on proximity to the chemical.
 It may also be sprayed onto the bed, cage, or towel of a cat in the veterinary consult room to diminish stress.